aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 Needless to say, the three properties, `action`, `price` and `symbol` are not sanitized giving us an HTML injection vector if we can control them.

-Let's see where the trades come from.
+Let's see where they come from.

 2. The request is handled by `/my_trades` in `web.py`:
 ```python